 Instead of just looking after yourself when you’re feeling ill, get into the habit of looking after yourself every day to maintain your immunity.
 I drink green tea at work every morning, try to meditate regularly, move my body often and include good stuff in my diet.
 Nothing revolutionary, I know, but these little habits add up and if nothing else, helps you to be more in tune with yourself.

-At the time of writing this I am wresting a particularly nasty headache and nausea combination and I’m feeling pretty crap to be honest.
+At the time of writing this I am wresting a particularly nasty headache and nausea combination and I’m feeling pretty rubbish to be honest.
 So I plan to finish this, get Netflix on the go and stay horizontal for the rest of the evening.
-If you’re feeling rubbish, I invite you to do the same.
+If you’re also feeling rubbish, I invite you to do the same.